rmxl/landingpage/README.md

 # landingpage
-My first attemp at creating a proper web page using HTML and CSS.
+My first attempt at creating a proper web page using HTML and CSS.
+This was done with the help of the Odin Project.
+Website remains to be populated, but my creative juices are empty for now.